 Like all psychos, Casey Jones, the masked sportsman, wanted to be a legend.
 Armed with broken bats, shattered dreams and one golf club, Casey turned his ambition toward crime-fighting.
 Modeling himself after his favorite vigilante cops show, Casey decided to take the law into his own mitts.
 Outfitted with cast-off sports gear, Casey challenges every criminal who dares to go out of bounds.
 This bat bearing vigilante fights to rid the world of all bad sports, including those who would dare steal base.
 Casey's got a score to settle against all lawless losers-form litterbugs to madmen bent on world domination.
 Teaming up with our beloved Turtles Teens, Casey strikes with a special vengeance against Shredder and the Foot Clan!

-It should be noted that you never see his face in the series, since he never takes off his mask, even when once going undercover in a business suit, nor has a relationship with the T.V. reporter April O'Neil.
+Throughout the series Casey never takes off his mask, even when going undercover in a business suit in episode Corporate Raiders from Dimension X, nor has a relationship with April.
 The two didn't meet until season 5's Leonardo Cuts Loose.
 They team-up with each other in Season 7's Night of the Rogues and in season 8's Cyber-Turtles.

 - Casey Jones - Outlaw Hero (season 3, 1989)